chrissobolewski/htmm/_notes/Minimalist personal budget.md

 - Hobbies
 - Entertainment

-We don't necessarily *need* those to stay alive, but they make living more pleasant.
-Those are the [[Lifestyle expenses]], things that increase your quality of life.
+We don't necessarily *need* those to stay alive, but they make living more pleasant and increase your quality of life.
 They're important and you should find a place for them in your [[Personal budget]].
 Unless you're in financial dire straits, but that's another story.

 Lastly, 20% of your income should be meant for [[Savings]].
 Put this portion away and direct it to your:
 - [[Emergency fund]]